EVIEHub/DeXposure-Claw/README.md

 # DeXposure-Claw

-DeXposure Claw is a lightweight agent-runtime extension for the DeXposure DeFi risk-monitoring project.
+DeXposure-Claw is a lightweight agent-runtime extension for the DeXposure DeFi risk-monitoring project.
 It provides a `dexposure-claw` CLI and a dependency-free stdio MCP server for Claude Code, OpenAI Codex, Hermes, and other MCP-compatible runtimes.

-Claw is a research and monitoring extension.
+DeXposure-Claw is a research and monitoring extension.
 It does not execute trades, sign transactions, custody assets, or provide investment advice.

 Detailed report: [https://arxiv.org/pdf/2606.19501](https://arxiv.org/pdf/2606.19501)